 I enjoy setting myself goals, it’s how I get stuff done and make progress in my life and work.
-Usually I set myself a goal and then I break it down into smaller action steps, often forming habits to support me on my journey.
+After all, without a destination in mind, how will I know when I’ve arrived?
+Usually, I set myself a goal and then I break it down into smaller action steps, often forming habits to support me on my journey.

 The difficulty, however, that many of us face is that no matter how much planning we do our daily tasks often take priority, meaning our goals get put to one side.
 In addition to this, we may find that as time passes our initial excitement and motivation can begin to fade.

 If you find it difficult to stay on track, here are a few things you could try to help you reach your goals.
 Some may resonate and others may not, so it’s valuable to experiment to see what works best for you.

 Regularly think about your goals to remind yourself of why you want to reach them.
 This can be done in whatever way you prefer, from focusing on them each morning to including them in your daily journaling.
 You may even wish to watch or listen to goal-focused YouTube channels, guided meditations or podcasts.
 Whatever you decide, find what works for you and stick to it.

 Collect some images that sum up your goals and create a vision board to help you stay on track.
 It could include images, inspirational quotes, mantras or anything else that will support you with some creative visualisation.
 Having a visual reference point is a great way to stay focused and it can bring your goals to life.